gypsydave5/gypsydave5.github.io/_posts/2015-10-08-three-virtues-of-a-junior-dev.md

 ### Enthusiasm

 When you start working as a junior you know practically nothing.
-I arrived halfway through the creation of a multi-web-app microservice architected web-scraping and alerting project, written in Groovy and NodeJS and hooked together with RabbitMQ and MongoDB.
+I arrived halfway through the creation of a multi-web-app-microservice-architected-web-scraping and alerting project, written in Groovy and NodeJS and hooked together with RabbitMQ and MongoDB.

 And of the above, the things I was most comfortable with were the Node and the Mongo.
-And I was really uncomfortable with those.
+And I was [really uncomfortable][jsdragon] with those.

 So, presented with that, what do you have to offer.
 Well, you've got a few handy mantras you can throw in to the mix now and then ("We should